 IOM facilitates capacity-building trainings for stakeholders and ‘non-child protection specialized’ first responders as well as workshops for child protection authorities and state authorities.
 The aim is to ensure standards and that the humanitarian principle ‘do no harm’ are taken into consideration in every case.

-IOM Budapest in cooperation with the Cordelia Foundation, the National Police and the Office of Immigration and Asylum (OIA) with experts from UNHCR and the Home of Unaccompanied Children in Fót organized four trainings around children’s rights and vulnerabilities of migrant children for first responder police and border guard professionals as well as OIA professionals in the course of the summer.
-Identification of traumas, having a better understanding about intercultural differences, steps towards a more child-friendly procedure and the assessment of children’s best interests were among the discussed topics.
+IOM Budapest in cooperation with the Cordelia Foundation, the National Police and the Office of Immigration and Asylum (OIA) with experts from UNHCR and the Home of Unaccompanied Children in Fót organized seven trainings around children’s rights and vulnerabilities of migrant children for first responder police and border guard professionals as well as OIA professionals in the course of the summer and fall.
+A separate training for child protection professionals was organized in the Home of Unaccompanied Children in Fót as well.
+Identification of traumas, having a better understanding about intercultural differences, steps towards a more child-friendly procedure and the assessment of children’s best interests were among the discussed topics during the trainings.